MonisaHassanAlvi/Social-Network-Application/README.md

 a.
 Take Post ID from user and display list of people who have liked it
 - ### Comment on a Post
 a.
 Take post ID and comment from the user and add this comment in the post
+- ### View a Post
+a.
+Take post ID and Display the post with its Comments
+- ### View a Post
+a.
+Take post ID and Display the post with its Comments
+- ### Share a Post
+a.
+Take post ID from user and share it
+- ### View User's Timeline
+a.
+Display User Name
+b.
+Display user’s posts in his timeline
+- ### View Friend List
+a.
+Take ID of a user and display his friends list
+- ### View Page
+a.
+Take Page ID and display all its posts
+- ### Search
+a.
+Take a keyword from user and display all the People, Pages and Posts having this keyword in their name, title or description respectively.